Employee Rights No Fees Unless We Win

 Examples of possible claims of discrimination that may lead to wrongful termination based on national origin or ancestry, include:

-- English only policies at work,
+- Across the board or blanket English only policies at work,

 - Raad v.
-Fairbanks North Star Borough School Dist.
-(9th Cir.
-2003) 323 F3d 1185, 1195.
+Fairbanks North Star Borough School District (9th Cir.
+2003) 323 F.3d 1185, 1195.

 - dress codes at work that discriminate against a person's ethnic dress.